UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 - [ ] Get appointment time.
 - [ ] Creating, or removing/renaming, a schedule.
 - [ ] Adding, or removing, an event from a schedule.
+- [x] Sending a confirmation email to yourself.

 ## Purpose
 There are a few reasons why I wanted to make this wrapper: